ThomasStaeudelmayr/LedDriver/README.md

 **Example:** `1024:255:150:360`

 You can type this manually into the Arduino Serial Monitor or automate it using a program.
-This repository contains a 2 python and one html example that generate the rgbw values.
+This repository contains two python and one html example that generate the rgbw values.
 Once the transmitter gets a valid message, it splits the string into individual color values and sends them out over ESP-NOW.

 **LedDriver_web_app_rgbw.html** - control leds via a browser **LedDriver_control_hsv.py** - control leds via a python script